Oranges Are Not the Only Fruit by author Jeanette Winterson

 Jeanette returns to school but her religiosity causes her to be an outcast.
 Her mother consoles her emotional pain with more oranges.

 She finally finds a friend when she meets another young woman named Melanie.
 She invites her to church and Melanie is terrified enough to want to convert.
-They begin a bible study together.
+They begin a bible study together and attempt to reconcile the fear tactics with their feelings.

 Jeanette and Melanie begin a relationship of exploration.
 They are no longer just friends and aren’t quite educated enough about sex to understand any of what they’re doing.
 They only know that they feel for each other and what they’re doing feels good.